jaruserickson/spotiplay/README.md

 <a href='https://spotiplay.jaruserickson.com'><img src='SPOTIPLAY.png' height='200'></a>
 </p>

-Search and start songs from the CLI -- with friends!. spotiplay has Linux and OS X support.
+Search and start songs from the CLI -- with friends!

+spotiplay has Linux and OSX support.

 *Spotify must be running in the background in order to use this cli remote*